ccAcademycc/Mandelbrot-Set-Animations/README.md

 ### Important:
   - Each script generates a folder containing only the corresponding frames.
   - All images are rendered in 8K by default.
-The reason for rendering in 8K is that it provides (in my opinion) the best balance of quality and file size, resulting in a high-quality 4K video when downscaled.
+It provides (in my opinion) the best balance of quality and file size when the frames are rendered in 8K and then downscaled to a 4K video.

 Here is how you can achieve this:

 I.    Pick a specific file and open it in PyCharm or another IDE.